The Emergence of Fads in a Changing World: Model

-For simplicity, we assume that both states are equally likely at the beginning of time, and the state evolves according to a symmetric Markov chain with transition probability $\eps$, i.e., $\Prob[\theta _{t+1} \neq i | \theta_t = i]= \eps$, for $i \in \{ -1, +1\}$.
-This assumption implies that the stationary distribution of $\theta_t$ is uniform.
-We assume throughout that the state is sufficiently persistent and in particular, $\eps \in (0, \alpha(1-\alpha))$ so that temporary cascades can arise (Proposition 2, \cite{moscarini1998social}).
-Equivalently, one can think of this assumption as follows: in every period, with probability $2\eps \in (0, 2\alpha(1-\alpha))$ the state will be redrawn from $\{-1, +1\}$ with equal probability.
-Thus, the probability of switching states is equal to $\eps \in (0, \alpha(1-\alpha))$.
+We assume throughout that the state is \emph{sufficiently persistent}: for any signal precision $\alpha\in (1/2, 1)$, the probability of a state change $\eps \in (0, \alpha(1-\alpha))$.
+Under this assumption, \cite*{moscarini1998social} show that information cascades can occur, but they only last temporarily.
+Equivalently, one can think of this assumption as follows: in every period, with probability $2\eps \in (0, 2\alpha(1-\alpha))$ the state will be redrawn from the set $\{+1, -1\}$ with equal probability.
+Thus, the probability of a state change is equal to $\eps \in (0, \alpha(1-\alpha))$.

-At any time $t$, the timing of the events is as follows.
-First, agent $t$ arrives and observes the history $h^{t-1}$ of all past actions.
-Second, the state $\theta_{t-1}$ transitions to $\theta_t$ with probability $\eps$ of switching.
-Agent $t$ then receives a private signal $s_t$ that matches the current state $\theta_t$ with probability $\alpha$.
-Finally, she chooses an action $a_t$ that maximizes the probability of matching $\theta_t$ conditional on $I_t$, the information available to her.
+At any time $t$, the sequence of events is as follows.
+First, the agent arrives and observes the history of all past actions, $h_{t-1}$.
+Second, the state $\theta_{t-1}$ transitions to $\theta_t$ with a probability $\eps$ of switching.
+After the state transitions, agent $t$ receives a private signal $s_t$ that matches the current state $\theta_t$ with probability $\alpha$.
+Finally, she chooses an action $a_t$ that maximizes the probability of matching $\theta_t$, conditional on $(h_{t-1}, s_t)$ the information available to her.
+A graphical illustration of the sequence of events is shown in Figure \ref{fig:timing}.